Ladvien/ladvien.github.io/_posts/2020-06-15-arduino-nano-33-bluetooth-low-energy-setup.md

 BLEByteCharacteristic txChar(uuidOfTxChar, BLERead | BLENotify | BLEBroadcast);
 ```

 Note, the second argument is where you define how the characteristic should behave.
-Each property should be seperated by the `|` as they are constants which are being `OR`ed together into a single value (masking).
+Each property should be separated by the `|` as they are constants which are being `OR`ed together into a single value (masking).

 Here is a list of available behaviors:

 * `BLEBroadcast` -- will cause the characteristic to be advertized
 * `BLERead` -- allows remote devices to read the characteristic value
-* `BLEWriteWithoutResponse` -- allows remote devices to write to the device without expecting an ackknowledgement
+* `BLEWriteWithoutResponse` -- allows remote devices to write to the device without expecting an acknowledgement
-* `BLEWrite` -- allows remote devices to write, while expecting an acknowledgement the write was succesful
+* `BLEWrite` -- allows remote devices to write, while expecting an acknowledgement the write was successful
 * `BLENotify` -- allows a remote device to be notified anytime the characteristic's value is update
 * `BLEIndicate` -- the same as BLENotify, but we expect a response the remote device read the value